harshilt04/SQL_Databse_Table-Creation-via-Queries-and-Joins/README.md

 In the first step, I have created table from row CSV file using various queries.

 I have used different clause like InsertInto, Select, And, Where, Or etc.

+I have also performed operations like Joins, Unions and Subqueries to manipulate data.